OPAS MEMBER GALLERY PAGES

 My Father introduced me to painting when I was a child.
 I still remember walking through our small town and seeing his painting in a shop window.
 We used to paint together on Saturdays in his study.
 My mother constantly encouraged my creativity through sewing, quilting and needlework.
 Though I did not have the confidence in my youth, to pursue art seriously at the University level, my heart continually turns to the arts and I have studied with some remarkable artists.

 I was introduced to pastels in 2007, by Nicora Gangi, a Master Still Life Pastelist, through private study in Syracuse NY.
 She encouraged me on a journey of copying the masters.
 Lawrence Churski introduced me to oils when we moved to Ohio and has opened the world of plein air painting to me.
 He has become a trusted mentor and friend.
-I study with Scott Christensen in his small group workshops in the summer…where my eyes are continually opened!
+I have studied with Scott Christensen in his summer, small group workshops.

-I have studied portraiture and figurative painting with Daniel Greene, Carolyn Anderson and Judith Carducci.
+I have studied portraiture and figurative painting with Daniel Greene, Carolyn Anderson, Peggy Kroll Roberts and Judith Carducci.

-I have attended still life workshops with Qiang Huang, and study regularly with Patricia Rorhbacher.
+I have attended still life workshops with Qiang Huang, and study locally with Patricia Rorhbacher.

 I am continually inspired by the work of the great masters, Cassatt, Cezanne, Degas, Fechin, Sorolla, and Sargent.